A Road Trip Around Lake Superior’s North Shore

-In mid June, Jo and I took a trip around the north shore of Lake Superior.
-One benefit of the rain the upper Midwest experienced in May and early June was the rivers were at high water levels making for terrific waterfalls.
+One year in mid June, Jo and I decided to take a trip around the north shore of Lake Superior.
+One benefit of taking a late spring trip around Gitche Gumme, is due to the rain the upper Midwest typcially experiences in May and early June.
+The rivers emptying into Lake Superior are typically at high water levels . . . making for terrific waterfalls.

 Our trip started in Duluth, Minnesota where we found a nice waterfall along Chester Creek in Chester Park.
 The Dan Proctor Hiking Trail runs adjacent to the creek on the east side as it tumbles down the hillside towards Lake Superior.
 On the west side of the creek is the Superior Hiking Trail that connects to the Duluth Lakewalk at the Rose Garden in Leif Erickson Park.
 Going the other direction the SHT goes to Hawk Ridge and then leaves Duluth heading toward Two Harbors, Minnesota.
 The Superior Hiking Trail runs the entire length of the Minnesota North shore.